New Photo Collect

 F. Compress image

 Device dependent, this will help you control the file size.
 If you don’t specify the compression, there will be no compression.
 Those file sizes can be quite large.
-Option: Test various compressions but note that the larger the file the longer it takes to sync, especially with a slow internet connection.
+Option: Test various compression sizes but note that the larger the file the longer it takes to sync, especially with a slow internet connection.

 Note: If you were using the Dropbox Photo option in the past, the default settings were Compression = 65